aymen-kacem/Smart-Surveillance-System/README.md

 Reach out to us:

-📩 Email: your-email@example.com
+📩 Email: aymenkacem2019@gmail.com

-💻 GitHub: YourUsername
+💻 GitHub: aymen-kacem

 Enjoy using Real-Time Activity Detection and keep your surroundings safe! 🌍✨